lighthurst/minimalReactStarter/README.md

 Pkg. | Desc.
 --- | ---
-webpack | A bundler for Javascript module files for usage in a browser. babel-core | The Babel compiler core—Babel converts ECMAScript 2015+ code into a backwards compatible version of JavaScript in old browsers or environments. babel-loader | Webpack plugin for Babel. babel-preset-env | A Babel preset that compiles ES2015+ down to ES5 by automatically determining the Babel plugins and polyfills you need based on your targeted browser or runtime environments.
-Without any configuration options, babel-preset-env behaves exactly the same as babel-preset-latest (or babel-preset-es2015, babel-preset-es2016, and babel-preset-es2017 together). babel-preset-react | Converts JSX syntax and strips out type annotations. babel-plugin-preset-stage-2 | A Babel preset that includes all ECMAScript TC39 Stage 3 candidates and Stage 2 drafts, including the plugins transform-object-rest-spread (Stage 3 at the time) and transform-class-properties (Stage 2 at the time).
-See the [ECMAScript TC39 Github page](https://github.com/tc39/proposals) for more information on current proposals and the [TC39 Committee Process Document](https://tc39.github.io/process-document/) for stage definitions.
+webpack | A bundler for Javascript module files for usage in a browser.
+@babel/core | The Babel compiler core—Babel converts ECMAScript 2015+ code into a backwards compatible version of JavaScript in old browsers or environments. babel-loader | Webpack plugin for Babel.
+@babel/preset-env | A Babel preset that compiles ES2015+ down to ES5 by automatically determining the Babel plugins and polyfills you need based on your targeted browser or runtime environments.
+Without any configuration options, @babel/preset-env behaves exactly the same as @babel/preset-es2015, @babel/preset-es2016 and @babel/preset-es2017 together.
+@babel/preset-react | Converts JSX syntax and strips out type annotations.
+@babel/plugin-proposal-class-properties | Transforms static class properties as well as properties declared with the property initializer syntax.
 #### Front-end bundling: optional
 Pkg. | Desc.
 --- | ---